seeing-earth/seeing-earth/README.md

 But all of these resources are siloed -- and none give contextual, actionalbe information for the everyday person.

-Looking at Project Drawdown, I can see that the #3 solution is adopting “plant-rich diets.”

-And after reading that, I can decide to go vegetarian in my life.
-But in the big picture, what difference does one more vegetarian really make?

-And what about the opportunity cost?
-Instead of spending weeks researching vegetarianism, finding new foods and recipes and even stores, is there a better way I can apply my time and effort to making "plant-rich diets" a reality?

-Most likely, yes.
-(Instead of individually transitioning to a plant-rich diet behind the walls of your home, what if you organized to help your *community* transition to plant-rich diets?)

-But looking at a resource like Project Drawdown, you never would see it.

 Whatever your passion and whatever your skills, you have countless opportunities to make a major impact in your very own neighborhood.

 You just need to see those opportunities.